rc-kid/rckid-v1/FEATURES.md

 > A draft of the features of the system.
 Work in progress, very rough.

+## Controls

+- when either of the volume buttons are pressed, they control the volume (with repeat mode on)
+- when both are pressed we enter the admin menu.
+This gives the delay too

 ## Main Menu

 - play games from retroarch